 A major figure in the Celtic pantheon, known as the "Lord of the Animals", Cernunnos is a complex, multifaceted deity whose image and symbolism have captivated researchers and enthusiasts.But who is this famous Deer God?

-Cernunnos is often depicted as a horned god, with antlers or horns protruding from his head.
+Cernunnos is often depicted as a horned god, with antlers or horns growing from his head.
 This association with the natural world and the animal kingdom is central to his character, as he is believed to control the fertility and prosperity of animals and crops.